 Mr. John R. Swallow, a young man personally and favorably known to a large number of the people of this county, its [the paper’s] future publication, and the management of all the business connected with the office, devolve upon him from this date.
 He will be aided in conducting the paper, by Mr. Henry C. Buffington, a gentleman who has before been connected with the Whig press of New Jersey.
 They are well qualified for their station; and we should deem it a slander upon friends of the paper, to express even a suspicion that their labors will not meet an adequate reward.
 Next week they will speak for themselves.

-In 1854, Buffington sold the Gazette to Willard Nichols, who unwisely chose to support the Know-Nothing Party in 1856.
+In 1854, Buffington sold the Gazette to Willard Nichols, who unwisely chose to support the American (Know-Nothing) Party in 1856.
 This did not go over well and by 1858, the paper was bankrupt and offered at a sheriff’s sale.
-The purchaser was Alexander Suydam, who continued to support the Know-Nothings and The American Party.11 As it turned out, Nichols, and Suydam after him, would have been much better off if they had transferred their support to the newly-formed Republican Party (created in 1855).
-One year later, a new paper appeared—The Hunterdon Republican.
+The purchaser was Alexander Suydam, who continued to support the American Party.11 As it turned out, Nichols, and Suydam after him, would have been much better off if they had transferred their support to the newly-formed Republican Party (created in 1854).
+Two years later, a new paper appeared—the Hunterdon Republican.
 Its editor, Thomas E. Bartow, was far more able than Suydam was and his paper basically displaced the Gazette, which struggled along until the Civil War had ended.

 In 1863, the Gazette was purchased by J. Rhutsen Schenk,12 who proved to be a much better editor than those who preceded him; Schmidt called him a “live-wire.”
 Despite his abilities, when the Civil War came to an end, the Hunterdon Gazette did also.
 At first this seems odd—after all, as Hubert Schmidt wrote, the war years “had been a period replete with news and apparently more Hunterdon County people had acquired the newspaper habit than ever before.”
 During that time, the Gazette had forged ahead of the Democrat because of the Gazette’s ability to provide local news, while the Democrat was run down and its editor, Adam Bellis had not kept up with the times.
 In 1866, Charles Tomlinson attempted to buy the Democrat, but Bellis refused to give it up.
 So Tomlinson turned to the Gazette.